SanduniNavoda/springboot-pos-system/README.md

    cd pos-system

 2. **Configure the database**:
-   - Create a new MySQL database:
+   - Create a new MySQL database (if running locally):
      ```bash
      CREATE DATABASE pos_system_db;
    - Update the application.properties file in the src/main/resources directory with your MySQL credentials: